This post may contain affiliate links. Read the full disclosure here.

-This recipe makes super fluffy, bakery-style muffins and each one is topped with crunchy streusel.
+This recipe makes super fluffy, bakery-style muffins and each one is topped with a crunchy streusel.
 I just love the texture contrast between the streusel and tender muffin.

 The spices are perfectly balanced and the muffins aren’t overly sweet.
 It has to be one of my favorite recipes!

 I adapted today’s pumpkin muffins from Cook’s Country.
 I only made a few small changes to get them the way I wanted.